 Skip to content

 These are exciting times in the field of probiotic research, with growing global interest in the potential of live cultures to support health.
-A project known as ‘MyNewGut’, which was funded by the EU and took place over a period of five years, has recently come to its culmination, and the researchers have revealed new findings1 regarding the impact that certain gut bacteria could have on weight and mental state.
+A project known as ‘MyNewGut’, which was funded by the EU and took place over a period of five years culminated in the researchers revealing new findings1 regarding the impact that certain gut bacteria could have on weight and mental state.

 It was discovered that specific strains of bacteria, located in the guts of healthy people, could have an effect on their endocrine and immune pathways, and in turn could influence their mental and physical wellbeing.
 The strains in question were identified as Bacteroides uniformis CECT 7771 and Bifidobacterium pseudocatenulatum CECT 7765.
 B. uniformis CECT 7771 has been shown in pre-clinical trialling to have notable efficacy against certain metabolic and immune dysfunction instrumental in obesity.
 More specifically, this strain has been shown to reduce levels of serum triglycerides, glucose intolerance, inflammation and weight gain.
 The MyNewGut project also found that B. pseudocatenulatum CECT 7765 could aid in the reduction of depressive symptomatic behaviour associated with obesity.
 A further Bifidobacterium longum strain was found by the MyNewGut partners to have positive effects on perceived stress, quality of sleep and cortisol release.